Okipa/laravel-form-components/README.md

 You also can bind data directly on a component and override the form binding.

+In case of validation error, components will be repopulated by old values that will override bound values.

 ```blade
 @php($data = ['description' => 'A wonderful description'];)
 <x-form::form :bind="$user">